Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

 This chapter contains descriptions of the available gateways and their configuration options.
 It is intended to explain to e.g. a service integrator how to write gateway configurations suitable for the service.

-For more information how to integrate and use the configurations in a project, see Integration patterns.
+For more information how to integrate and use the configurations in a project, see :ref:`Integration guidelines <integration-guidelines>`.

 For more information how to develop and integrate gateways in SoftwareContainer, see :ref:`Developer guidelines <developers>`.

-.. todo:: The Integration patterns refers to a currently non-existing section.

 Note on configurations